• Skip to primary navigation

 Steps for rolling and baking the shortbread stars.

-• Roll the pastry out on a lightly floured surface to about one quarter of an inch in thickness and cut into shapes using a star cutter (image 1 above).
+• Roll the pastry out on a lightly floured surface to about one-quarter of an inch in thickness and cut into shapes using a star cutter (image 1 above).

 • You can press any remaining scraps of pastry together and re-roll to get more biscuits.
-If you find the pastry becomes greasy and difficult to roll, just put it back in the refrigerator for a few minutes to let the butter harden again.
+If the pastry becomes greasy and difficult to roll, just put it back in the refrigerator for a few minutes to let the butter harden again.

 • Place the biscuits onto a baking tray lined with baking parchment or a silicone baking mat to prevent them from sticking to the baking tray.
 Prick the shortbread with a fork to form the distinctive holes (image 2 above).